likeadragonmaid/Ongaku/README.md

 ### Disclaimer

 This project is provided as is without any warranty.
-Telegram may ban your account for no reason but it MAY be recovered as well if you explain your situtaion by writing to them at `recover@telegram.org`.
+Telegram may `ban` your account for using Ongaku if your account is only `6 months old` or for any other reason but it MAY be recovered as well if you explain your situtaion by writing to them at `recover@telegram.org`.
 The authors take no responsibilty of your device or your Telegram acount!